Effort to kill California's ban on plastic grocery bags moves forward

 Environmentalists have long pushed for banning plastic bags, which are cheaper for supermarkets to use than paper bags, but create mountains of trash.
 In California, there is particular concern that the bags, when swept out to sea, could harm ocean life.

-Dozens of cities and counties throughout the state have already implemented their own local bans.
+Dozens of cities and counties throughout the state have already implemented local bans.

 Mark Murray, a spokesman for a group supporting the statewide ban, said the plastics industry was trying to protect its revenues at California's expense.